 What is the B2B buyer’s journey?

-HubSpot defines it as the process buyers go through to become aware of, evaluate, and decide to purchase a new product or service.
+"The process buyers go through to become aware of, evaluate, and decide to purchase a new product or service."

+This is backed up by the statistics.
 According to Sirius Decisions, 67% of the buyer’s journey is now done digitally!

 In fact, Gartner research finds that when B2B buyers are considering a purchase‚ they spend only 17% of that time meeting with potential suppliers.

 And if you consider that they compare multiple suppliers, the amount of time they spend with your sales rep may only be 5-6%.

 SaaS sales leaders often attribute this lack of customer access to a failure on the part of sellers to deliver enough value in their outreach and demos.